 The Activity Center is a great place to host church activities, birthday parties, graduation parties, or family gatherings.
 It offers a large array of activities including indoor soccer, ice skating and basketball; however, it is most widely known as home of the Huron All Stars Hockey Teams.
-During the winter season, hundreds of youth participate in the Huron Hockey Association hockey season.
-The facility also offers open skating as well as ice shows throughout the winter months.
-Cross-country skis can be rented for a day or weekend rate.
+During the fall and winter season, hundreds of youth participate in the Huron Hockey Association hockey season.
+The facility also offers open skating as well throughout the winter months.
 Call (605) 353-8533 for more information about the facility or rental fees.

 Huron Trap Range

 Huron, SD 57350